 In contrast, many organizations are structured to reward decisiveness rather than accuracy.
 Conclusions are reached quickly; revision is treated as weakness.

-the strength of a system lies not in how quickly it concludes, but in how rigorously it continues to examine.
+Russell's position suggests an alternative model.
+The strength of an institution lies not in how quickly it arrives at conclusions, but in how rigorously it continues to test them against reality.

 Conclusion